-While there’s nothing inherently wrong with setting broader goals like “earn greater trust from our customers,” you’ll also want to have some specific, quantifiable goals too.
+While there’s nothing wrong with setting broader goals like “earn greater trust from our customers,” you’ll also want to have some specific, quantifiable goals too.
 Quantifiable goals are the ones that are the easiest to measure.
-They also make it easier to know whether or not you’re staying on target and help your team members connect with those goals.
+They also make it easier to know whether you’re staying on target and help your team members connect with those goals.

+Quantifiable goals help you more readily measure your success as an insurance agency.
 Whether you’re setting overall business goals, sales goals, marketing goals, or operational goals, keep them as specific as possible.
-You want to make sure that you have something you can measure, allowing you to monitor your progress.
+Make sure that you have something you can measure so you can monitor your progress.

 Going a little deeper, your mission statement offers a brief description of your agency’s fundamental purpose.
 In essence, it articulates why you exist for those on your team and for those you serve.
-For example, you might have a mission statement along the lines of “we aim to provide our customers with excellent coverage and claims handling through careful and diligent underwriting of risks.”
+For example, you might have a mission statement along the lines of “We aim to provide our customers with excellent coverage and claims handling through careful and diligent underwriting of risks.”

 Your vision statement is a sentence or short paragraph that describes your agency’s goals.
-It essentially serves as a standard for all of your future actions as a business.
-Your vision statement might be: “we strive to be an essential part of our local community and serve our clients with the best possible service, highest respect, and unparalleled professional advice.”
+It essentially serves as a standard for all of your actions as a business.
+Your vision statement might be: “We strive to be an essential part of our local community and serve our clients with the best possible service, highest respect, and unparalleled professional advice.”

-Share the goals you set for your agency with your entire staff.
-It’s the only way to take your written goals and turn them into reality.
+If you don’t work alone, you shouldn’t keep your agency goals from others on your team.
+Make your plan public to everyone at the company.
 After all, how can a team achieve anything if they don’t know what you’re aiming to do?
-Everyone needs to be on the same page so that you can put forth a united front.
+Everyone needs to be on the same page so you can put forth a united front.

 How do you keep everyone on the same page?
 It takes consistent effort and constant communication.
 Talk strategy, share results, coach, give pep talks, and troubleshoot issues.
 Don’t forget to take the time to celebrate your successes, too.
 You might also consider offering incentives to encourage your team members to go above and beyond.

 In many cases, a little extra training can go a long way.
-It could be just the thing your team needs to be well-equipped enough to achieve the goals you set for your agency.
+It could be just the thing your team needs to achieve the goals you set for your agency.

 If you notice that you’re not hitting your goals or that the goals you set earlier in the year don’t actually align with your mission or vision statements, don’t be afraid to adjust or develop new ones.

 In ensuring they get all of their work done each day, your team members may start to lose sight of the bigger picture.
 They may begin to lose their motivation and excitement for meeting and exceeding agency goals.

 While setting goals for your agency is critical, you don’t want to forget about keeping your team motivated.
-One of the most important (and often overlooked) aspects of goal setting is rewarding those who are actually actively working to achieve those goals.
+One of the most important (and often overlooked) aspects of goal setting is rewarding those who are actively working to achieve those goals.

 Remember, success is great, but failure isn’t so bad either.
 You can learn a lot from failure if you own it, reflect upon it, and use it as an opportunity to better yourself and your agency.

-Nectar provides high-quality real-time leads for insurance agents such as yourself.
-Nectar matches the needs of insurance shoppers with the products and services you offer.
-Nectar doesn't buy third-party leads and resell them to you.
-Instead, Nectar generates brand-new leads for agents just like you.
+Are you having issues generating leads or not generating enough to achieve. your sales and growth goals Nectar provides high-quality real-time leads for insurance agents.
+We match the needs of insurance shoppers with the products and services you offer.
+And we don't buy third-party leads and resell them to you — we generate brand-new leads just for you.